 Please see the information leaflets below which can inform you about different APPs your child may be using, and direct you to how they can be used safely.

 If you have any concerns about online experiences your child has had or would like some further advice or support please contact school on 01924 423220:

-Our Computing Lead and Deputy Head - Miss Smith or our Headteacher - Mrs Moulding
+Our Computing Lead and Deputy Head - Miss Gott or our Headteacher - Mrs Moulding